sundeepbassi/quizzy-movies/README.md

 UX?
 Check on slack with Anna Greaves and Jim, also portfolio students

 ## 3. Features
-I decided to use buttons for the quiz so as to give the user a feeling of  being in control and better navigation, I did not want to use radio buttons as i felt they did not give a feeling of pressing something.
+I decided to use radio buttons for the quiz so as to give the user a feeling of  being in control and better navigation.

 ## 4. Future Features